PrincetonUniversity/HPC_R_Workshop/06_MKL_as_BLAS/README.md

 things like linear discriminant analysis.

-It is not always as extreme as you might think, because our R is compiled with OpenBLAS, which has the similar functionality.
+It is not always as extreme as you might think, because our R is compiled with OpenBLAS, which has similar functionality.
 You can see the BLAS library used by R by running `sessionInfo()`.
 On the clusters we find: